- On This Page

 Many workers are unfamiliar with these provisions of Virginia’s workers’ compensation rules.
 Employers and their insurance companies know this and often try to deny a worker’s valid injury claim.
 For this reason, if you have been injured while at work, it is important that you speak to a Fredericksburg workers’ compensation lawyer.

-At Marks & Harrison, a Fredericksburg workers’ compensation lawyer can help you understand your right to benefits for your injury.
+Marks & Harrison has been helping personal injury victims for years.
+They can match you with a Fredericksburg workers’ compensation lawyer, who can help you understand your right to benefits for your injury.
 Call us or contact us online to schedule your free consultation.

 What Workers’ Compensation Benefits Can I Receive?